Are you working from home during the current COVID-19 situation?

 That being said, if you have back pain, posture may affect it and sitting for long periods of time should be avoided.
 Physios will commonly advise their clients to shift positions rather than focus on having the perfect posture and this may be where desk based exercises (in addition to frequent standing breaks) can be helpful.

-The best advise as is often the case is to remain active and take breaks if you are desk bound in the office or at home due to the current public health crisis.
+The best advise as is often the case is to remain active and take breaks if you are desk bound in the office or at home.

-If you are looking for advice on Ergonomics and Posture from a Physio in Dublin 15, you can book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
-You can now book an in-clinic or virtual/online appointment at our Blanchardstown Physiotherapy Clinic or our Castleknock Physiotherapy Clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.
+If you are looking for advice on Ergonomics and Posture from a Physio in Dublin, you can book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
+You can now book an appointment at our Blanchardstown Physiotherapy Clinic, our Castleknock Physiotherapy Clinic or our Old Bawn Physiotherapy clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.